skills/introduction-to-codeql/README.md

 ## Welcome

-In this exercise, we will explore using GitHub code scanning, powered by [CodeQL](https://codeql.github.com/), to identify common coding practices that can lead to security vulnerabilities.
-During this exercise, we will enable code scanning on your repository to identify, remediate, and prevent vulnerabilities.

-Code scanning is part of the [GitHub Advanced Security (GHAS)](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) product suite.
-All of the features of Advanced Security are 100% free for open source, public repositories.

 - **Who is this for**: Developers, security engineers, open source maintainers.
-- **What you'll learn**: We'll show you how to enable code scanning and identify SQL injection vulnerabilities with CodeQL.
+- **What you'll learn**: How to enable code scanning to identify typical vulnerabilities like SQL injection, review alerts, and take action to fix them.
-- **What you'll build**: A secure software development pipeline that allows you to identify and prevent new security vulnerabilities from being introduced into your production code.
+- **What you'll build**: An automated process to identify existing vulnerabilities and prevent future vulnerabilities in production code.
-- **Prerequisites**: In this exercise, you'll need a baseline knowledge of GitHub concepts such as pull requests, GitHub Actions, and source code.
-You'll also need to be familiar with the concepts of Static Application Security Testing (SAST).
-Don't worry, we'll explain the complex parts for you 🙂.
+- **Prerequisites**:
+  - Introduction to GitHub
-- **How long**: This exercise is four steps long and takes less than 30 minutes to complete.
+- **How long**: Less than 30 minutes.

 ### How to start this exercise